borntofrappe/eleventy-from-scratch/README.md

 This repository builds toward [the final website](https://issue33.com/) following the course lesson by lesson, branch by branch.

+## Lesson 1: Intro

+[Download the starter files](https://piccalilli.s3.eu-west-2.amazonaws.com/eleventy-from-scratch/eleventy-from-scratch-starter-files.zip) and extract the `src` folder in the local directory.

+Add a `.gitignore` file to remove a series of files and folders from the git control.

 ## Lesson 2: Hello world

 Create `.eleventy.js` as a configuration file.

-Describe the input and output folders for the utility.
+In `.eleventy.js` describe the folders used by the utility.

 ```js
 module.exports = (config) => {